Skip to main content

 Open Test Agent

 Click Test Agent in the top right corner.
-The test panel opens on the right side of the screen.
+The test popover opens under the button.

 3